cellml/libcellml/docs/reference/sectionB_elements.rst

       that reference variables in the same connected variable set (see :ref:`Interpretation of map_variables<specC_map_variables>`).

 #.
-A :code:`reset` element MUST contain two specific element
+A :code:`reset` element MUST contain exactly two element
    children, which MUST be one each of the following types:

    #.
 A :code:`test_value` element; and,